WGBH-MLA/AAPB2/app/views/primary_source_sets/conservatism.md

 - How did Ronald Reagan depict America’s role on the world stage?
 Why might this message have been especially appealing in the context of the foreign policy challenges of the Carter Presidency?
 - In what ways did conservatives want a smaller role for government?
 In what ways did they want a bigger role for government?
 Do you see a contradiction between these views of government, or can they be reconciled?

+**3) Discussion: Issues and policies**

-3. After students have watched some or all of the clips in the set, you could lead students in discussions about what they believe about political issues explored in these sources.
+After students have watched some or all of the clips in the set, you could lead students in discussions about what they believe about political issues explored in these sources.
 Questions could include:

 - Conservatives criticized the government regulations, welfare programs, and higher  levels of taxation created by Democrats in the mid-20th century.
 What evidence is there to support or refute conservative arguments that these policies hurt economic growth, unfairly burden taxpayers, and hinder freedom?
 - During the late 1960s, some New Left activists engaged in disruptive, controversial, and occasionally violent forms of protest.
 Are these tactics appropriate ways to respond to injustice?
 Are they politically effective?
 Do you think it is fair that some moderate Democrats blamed these tactics for Nixon’s political success?
 - Jerry Falwell, evangelical conservative leader of the Moral Majority, wrote that the “Christian public” needed to get involved in politics to create a “climate of morality” in America.
 What role, if any, do you think people’s religious beliefs should play in shaping government policy?
 - Faced with a rise in crime, many conservative politicians argued that liberal social policies supposedly aimed at addressing the root causes of poverty had failed.
 Instead, they contended, “tough” policies focused on policing, prosecution, and punishment were the answer.
 While there was a bipartisan shift towards more punitive criminal justice policies in this era, the “tough on crime” movement was especially strong on the political right.
 What do you think was the right approach to tackling the rising crime rates of the era?
 What criminal justice policies do you support today?

+**4) Discussion: Comparing the Reagan-era Republican Party to the Republican Party of the 2010s**

-4. After students have watched some or all of the clips in the set, you could lead a discussion comparing the Reagan-era Republican Party to the Republican Party of the 2010s.
+After students have watched some or all of the clips in the set, you could lead a discussion comparing the Reagan-era Republican Party to the Republican Party of the 2010s.
 Many political commentators argue that the candidacy and election of Donald Trump in 2016 marked a significant shift in the direction of the Republican Party, but there were also significant continuities between the two periods.
 Here are some discussion questions that you could use to assess the similarities and differences between these two eras in right-wing politics:

 - In this set, you learned about various issues that excited and mobilized Republican voters in the 1960s and 1970s.
 Did the same kinds of issues seem to inspire the passions of Republican voters in the 2010s?
 Or do you think that the Republican Party of that era became focused on a different set of issues?
 - Undoubtedly, Ronald Reagan and Donald Trump were two significant figures in the history of the Republican Party.
 What were similarities and differences between the political beliefs of Ronald Reagan and Donald Trump?
 What similarities and differences do you see between the personal background and public “persona” of the two men?